What was the Holocaust?

-The Holocaust is the state-sponsored systematic persecution and annihilation of European Jewry by Nazi Germany and its collaborators between 1933 and 1945.
-Jews were the primary victims — six million were murdered.
-The Nazis, who came to power in Germany in January 1933, believed that Germans were “racially superior” and that the Jews, deemed “inferior,” were an alien threat to the German “racial” community.
-The Jews were not the only victims of Hitler's regime, but they were the only group that the Nazis sought to destroy entirely.
-The impact on the Jewish people was devastating:
+The Holocaust was the systematic, bureaucratic, state-sponsored persecution and murder of approximately six million Jews by the Nazi regime and its collaborators.
+The Nazis, who came to power in Germany in January 1933, believed that Germans were “racially superior” and that the Jews, deemed “inferior,” were an alien threat to the so-called German racial community.

 In 1933, the Jewish population of Europe stood at over nine million.
 Most European Jews lived in countries that Nazi Germany would occupy or influence during World War II.
 By 1945, the Germans and their collaborators killed nearly two out of every three European Jews as part of the “Final Solution,” the Nazi policy to murder the Jews of Europe.
 Although Jews, whom the Nazis deemed a priority danger to Germany, were the primary victims of Nazi racism, other victims included some 200,000 Roma (Gypsies).
 At least 200,000 mentally or physically disabled patients, mainly Germans, living in institutional settings, were murdered in the so-called Euthanasia Program.

 This 38-minute film was produced by the United States Holocaust Memorial Museum.
 It examines the Nazi’s rise and consolidation of power in Germany.
 Using rare footage, the film explores their ideology, propaganda, and persecution of Jews and other victims.
 It also outlines the path by which the Nazis and their collaborators led a state to war and to the murder of millions of people.

 Subscribe to get full access to the free newsletter and website.
 Never miss an update.
 You can also follow Holocaust News on Twitter.